Aman2261/Aman2261/README.md

-- 👋 Hi, I’m @Aman2261
+- 👋 Hi, I’m @Aman_Gupta
-- 👀 I’m interested in AI
+- 👀 I’m interested in ML
 - 🌱 I’m currently learning DATA SCIENCE
 - 📫 How to reach me: gaman2261@gmail.com
 - 😄 Pronouns: Aman
-- ⚡ Fun fact: chatGPT is my Younger brother

 <!---
 Aman2261/Aman2261 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.